yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 *Multiple sequence alignment (MSA)* plays an important role in evolutionary analyses of biological sequences.
 In this part of the tutorial, we want to align the genome datasets to get knowledge about similarity and evolutionary relationship between the sequences. **MAFFT** is a multiple sequence alignment program, which enables the analysis of a file with several sequences with different alignment algorithms.

 When multiple files are added, MAFFT will run for each of these, so it is necessary to have every sequence, which you want to have aligned, in one file.
-For that there is in the tool MAFFT on Galaxy a concatenate option implemented.
+Therefore there is a concatenate option in MAFFT on Galaxy implemented.
 For further information look in details below:

 > <details-title> MAFFT - 2 Concatenate options </details-title>
 >